Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Wood Expert**

-    You gain proficiency with carpenter’s tools.
-If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
+    You gain Proficiency with carpenter’s tools.
+If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Hodor**